charityyoungblood/StatisticsAndProbability/ProducingData.md

   3. Cluster Sampling
     - This sampling technique is used when our population is naturally divided into groups - which are called "Clusters"
-    - We take a "Random Sample" of "Clusters" and use all the individuals within the selected clusters as our sample
+    - We take a "Random Sample" of "Clusters" and use ALL the individuals within the selected "Clusters" as our sample

   4. Stratified Sampling
     - Is used when our population is naturally divided into sub-populations, which we call stratum (plural: strata)
-    - We choose a "Simple Random Sample" from each "Stratum" and our sample consists of all the "Simple Random Samples" put together
+    - We choose a "Simple Random Sample" from each "Stratum" and our sample consists of ALL the "Simple Random Samples" put together

+  5. Examples: Cluster Sampling vs Stratiified Sampling

+     Analysis Question: Suppose you would like to study the job satisfaction of hospital nurses in a certain city based on a sample.
+Besides taking a simple random sample, here are two additional ways to obtain such a sample:

+        - Suppose that the city has 10 hospitals.
+Choose one of the 10 hospitals at random and interview ALL the nurses in THAT hospital regarding their job satisfaction.
+This is an example of "Cluster Sampling", in which THE HOSPITALS are the "Clusters".

+        - Choose a random sample of 50 nurses from each of the 10 hospitals and interview these 50 * 10 = 500 regarding their job satisfaction.
+This is an example of "Stratified Sampling", in which EACH HOSPITAL is a "Stratum".

 ## EACH of the "Probability Sampling Plans", if applied CORRECTLY, are NOT subject to any BIAS, and will produce samples that represent the population well ###